Skip to product information

 Paw Paw (Asimina triloba) BARE ROOT TREES WILL BEGIN SHIPPING OCT/NOV.

-Paw paw is a small fruit producing tree native to the eastern United States.
+Paw paw is a small tree native to the eastern United States.
+It is primarily grown for its fruit although it also has ornamental value.
 Humans have planted paw paw trees successfully outside its range in hardiness zones 5 through 8.
 Although the tree itself is small the fruits can be large.
-Fruit size varies from tree to tree with the small fruits around the size of an egg and the larger fruits the size of a baked potato.
-The trees will typically grow up to 35 feet and occasionally reach 45 feet.
+Fruit size varies from tree to tree ranging from the size of an egg to the size of a baked potato.
+The trees will typically grow up to 35 feet tall and occasionally reach 45 feet.
+Paw Paws are generally not as wide as they are tall.
 Trunks typically max out at 8-12 inch diameter.

 Breeding work has been done on the paw paw over many thousands of years by native peoples and for a much shorter time by modern institutions.
 This work has lead to many named cultivars with various beneficial qualities such as larger fruit, less seeds per fruit, improved taste, and regional adaptation.
 Fruit typically ripens in August through October depending on variety and region.
 Multiple genetically distinct trees are required for good pollination.
 Interestingly paw paw are pollinated by beetles.
 Paw paw will form dense thickets by sending out suckers.
 If you find a paw paw patch in the wild there is a decent chance all the stems are from one seed originally.